sinch/play-a-song-over-phone/readme.md

-#Send a song to your friend through a phone call
+#Send a Song to Your Friend Through a Phone Call

-Last week we sponsored [The Next Web hackathon](http://thenextweb.com/conference/usa/hack-battle) in NYC.
+Last week, we sponsored [The Next Web hackathon](http://thenextweb.com/conference/usa/hack-battle) in New York City.
 We met a developer, Herb, who had an idea to use the Deezer API to send a song to a friend over the phone.
-We couldn't get it to work that weekend, but now we figured it out and I want to share with you how to manipulate the AudioStreams in the Sinch JS SDK.
-So, here you go [Ivo](https://twitter.com/ilukac)!
+We couldn't get it to work that weekend, but we’ve now figured it out.
+Here I’ll share with you how to manipulate the AudioStreams in the Sinch JS SDK.
+So, here you go, [Ivo](https://twitter.com/ilukac)!

 ## Preparation
 1. [Sign up](#signup) for a Sinch account
 2. Download the JS SDK from [http://sinch.com/download/](https://www.sinch.com/downloads/#downloads-javascript)
-3. Click 'create new app'
+3. Click 'Create new app'
-4. Name your app, and click 'create'
+4. Name your app and click 'Create'
-5. Take note of your app key and secret, you will need them in a few minutes
+5. Take note of your app key and secret as you will need them in a few minutes

-## Time to Code
+## Time to code
 First, add your favorite song to the folder.
-I am adding [Something New](https://www.youtube.com/watch?v=BhJSsX5AKPI) by Axwell and Ingrosso, and naming it `somethingnew.m4a`
+I’m adding [Something New](https://www.youtube.com/watch?v=BhJSsX5AKPI) by Axwell and Ingrosso and naming it `somethingnew.m4a`.

 Open up `index.html` and add an audio element to the page just under the incoming tag: